joelek/overdrive/readme.md

 * Add separate retry count for audio tracks.
 * Add ignore read error setting (data tracks only).
 * Prevent reading into end of data tracks when read offset correction is negative.
+* Bisect sector to entry lookup in ISO9660 module.

 ## Read offset correction